shyambhagwat12/online-learning-algorithms/Bandit-framework/README.md

 1. Stochastic - Successive rewards from random selection is from same distribution , but independent.
 Also known as IID.
 (Intuition - Power pf Random sampling and as time progresses - find the best arm using stochastic efficient models)

 2. Adversarial -  Non stochastic/non random.
 Adversary chooses reward based on the players policy or probability distribution of arms.
-(Intuition - Adversary chooses reward at each time, as as time progresses , go as close to the best arm in hindsight based on random selection (player doesnt know about the reward - key point/power of randomness ).
+(Intuition - Adversary chooses reward at each time, as as time progresses , go as close to the best arm in hindsight based on random selection (player doesnt know about the reward for  other arms - key point/power of randomness).

 # Setting:

 1. Unstructured - Arms donot share info. μ - joint distribution

+Examples : UCB, Explore - exploit etc

 2. Structured - Arms leak info.

-(Contextual bandit)
+Examples: Contextual bandits, Linear bandits, Combinatorial bandits

 # Types
 1. Frequentist